deecewan/GenbankTypeProvider/report/src/03_challenges.md

 The current strategy around this depends on the aim.
 For regular development, a Debug strategy has been set up on the project to launch a second instance of Visual Studio.
-This enables the use of breakpoints and also encapsulates the 'use' of the `.dll` to a single instance of the IDE.
+This enables the use of breakpoints and also encapsulates the lock on the `.dll` to a single, ephemeral instance of the IDE.
 When the code needs to be re-compiled, the second instance is closed, thus dropping its lock on the `.dll`, debugging ends, and the initial instance is free to compile again.

 This falls apart when there are unexpected errors in the type provider.
 Because the compiler is not a part of the executing assembly (rather, a part of the